 Funding and Campus Projects

-Mini-Grants for Food Justice: UMSFP offers grants of up to $1,000 for student organizations to bring to life innovative visions for food justice.
+UM Sustainable Food Program (UMSFP) offers grants of up to $1,000 for student organizations to bring to life innovative visions for food justice.
 This grant is open to any registered student org at U-M Ann Arbor.
-UMSFP will assist in the accomplishment of the grant project in any way that is possible and desired, and we would welcome any opportunities for collaboration beyond the scope of the project.
+UMSFP will assist in the accomplishment of the grant project in any way that is possible and desired, and they welcome any opportunities for collaboration beyond the scope of the project.
+Learn more and apply.

 Planet Blue Student Innovation Fund (PBSIF) grants